TheLastCylon/ecosystem/documentation/comparison_to_zeromq.md

 Yes, it is remarkably usable, fast and easy to learn.
 For a project this young, I'm kind of mind-blown at what it is capable of already.
-But, it does not even have proper tests yet.

 Yes, I'm personally happy to use it in a production environment.
 But that's because I created it and can make changes and apply fixes on the fly.
 Another